Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Enjoy!

 As long as you have an internet connection, you can stay connected even if cellular networks fail.
-And as current working trends move more and more towards remote and hybrid working cultures, WiFi calling systems are key to allowing employees to work from anywhere.
+And as current working trends move more and more toward remote and hybrid working cultures, Wi-Fi-calling systems are key to allowing employees to work from anywhere.

 💡 Pro-tip:

-If you want to use WiFi calling from your computer, you’ll usually need to download an app.
-Popular WiFi calling providers like Skype and Google Hangouts are one option, and are great for personal calls with family and friends.
+If you want to use Wi-Fi calling from your computer, you’ll usually need to download a Wi-Fi-calling app.
+Popular Wi-Fi-calling providers like Skype are one option, and they’re great for personal calls with family and friends.

 💡 Pro-tip:

-WiFi calling technology has been developed to have a certain degree of security, but be aware that different companies offer different levels of security.
+Wi-Fi-calling technology has been developed to have a certain degree of security, but be aware that different companies offer varying levels of security.
 Do some research and pick a provider that can give you sufficient security for your business and industry.
 Things to consider include:

 2. Whether the calling app encrypts your data